MSc Degree and Postgraduate Diploma

 The MSc in Biodiversity and Taxonomy of Plants is a one-year Masters course run jointly by the University of Edinburgh and RBGE.
 The programme focuses on understanding the diversity of the world of plants and fungi with a strong emphasis on their identification.

-Students have a once-in-a-lifetime opportunity to be part of a two-week field trip to Colombia where they develop important skills in the identification of tropical plants.
+Students have a once-in-a-lifetime opportunity to be part of a two-week field trip to a tropical country where they develop important skills in the identification of tropical plants.
 They also undertake a three month scientific research project of their choice during the summer months.

 RBGE is one of the top four botanic gardens in the world, a global leader in plant science and conservation.
 The organisation dates back to 1670 and its living collection of plants comprises 13,500 species across four botanic Gardens in Scotland amounting to five per cent of known world species.
 It also has a Herbarium of 3 million preserved plant specimens, including bryophytes, fungi and lichens, and one of the UK’s most comprehensive botanical libraries.

 Most course work is delivered at the Garden's main site in Edinburgh, close to the plant collections, by world-leading scientists and recognised experts from RBGE and the University of Edinburgh.
 The School of Biological Scientists at the University is a centre of excellence for research in Plant Sciences and Evolutionary Biology.

 Edinburgh, Scotland's capital city, is a historic yet modern and vibrant city in which to live and study and welcomes students from around the world.